 Prime Number vs. Composite Number

-A composite number is a positive integer greater than 1 that has more than two factors.
+A positive integer larger than one with more than two components is called a composite number.
 For example, 6 is a composite number because its divisible by 1, 2, 3, and 6.
 Prime numbers, on the other hand, only have two factors: 1 and the number itself.

 But why are prime numbers so important?